rbw/redap/README.rst

 ------
 Powered by Flask—robust and customizable enough for production use—simple enough for grandma to operate.

-It's partly inspired by, and is conceptually similar to Addict—but offers more sugar:
+It's partly inspired by, and is conceptually similar to Addict—but offers more functionality:

 - API key authorization
 - LDAP3 Simplified Query Language